 Consumer Culture Theory is taught at the undergraduate, masters, and PhD levels at universities around the globe.
 Different instructors, textbooks, and programs place varying levels of emphasis on CCT in the curriculum.
 The following are schools and workshops that provide doctoral training in consumer culture theory and methods.
+These are followed by a few background readings on CCT Theory and Methods.

 University of Arizona, Marketing, USA: https://marketing.eller.arizona.edu/doctoral